Thomas Ravelli: Style of play

-Extroverted, experienced and highly competitive with a tall and slender frame, known for his leadership and vocal presence in goal in spite of his eccentric and temperamental personality, Ravelli was a traditional, consistent and efficient goalkeeper with solid all-round fundamentals, who was regarded in particular for his positional sense and ability to read the game and organise his defence; considered to be a world-class player in his position in his prime, as well as one of Sweden's greatest goalkeepers ever, he also possessed good elevation and shot-stopping abilities, which enabled him to produce acrobatic saves without having to resort to histrionics, and was known for his command of his area and speed when rushing off his line, as well as his ability to close down his opponents and get over the ball quickly.
-He also stood out for his longevity throughout his career; however, he also came into criticism at times from his managers over his poor work-rate in training.
+Ravelli was a goalkeeper who was regarded in particular for his positional sense and ability to read the game and organise his defence.
+As such, he is often considered to be a world-class player in his prime, as well as one of Sweden's greatest goalkeepers ever.
+Ravelli was also known for his leadership and vocal presence in goal in spite of his eccentric and temperamental personality.
+He stood out for his longevity throughout his career; however, he also came into criticism at times from his managers over his poor work-rate in training.

 Although Ravelli was not known to be a penalty-saving specialist, Ravelli drew attention to himself in the media when he stopped two penalties in Sweden's quarter-final penalty shoot-out victory over Romania at the 1994 World Cup.

 Ravelli was also known for his temperament among teammates, and he was also known to be a prankster, at one point cutting holes into Martin Dahlin's underwear.